 A knowledge base is crucial for your growth strategy.
 It helps you maintain interactive communication with your customers whenever they need help.
-It’s great, if you optimize your knowledge base for your customers.
+There are several benefits to having an optimized knowledge base for your customers.

 When your customers have access to instant help and accurate answers to their questions right on your website, you’re more likely to keep them happy.